m50d/deliciouslie/README.md

   val withService = for {
       //type-safe, will only compile because Log is present in the above declaration log <- context[Log]
-      //compiler can usually infer types
-      databaseConnection <- context
+      //compiler can usually infer types from how services are used inside the yield block databaseConnection <- context
     } yield { new UserFetcher(databaseConnection, log) }